 Sponsoring Myself to a Language School in Tokyo

-I left my life in Jakarta in October 2013 to fly to Japan and pursuing Japanese business study in a Japanese Language School in Tokyo.
+I left my life in Jakarta in October 2013 to fly to Japan and pursue Japanese business study in a Japanese Language School in Tokyo.
 If most of the exchange or international students in Japan are obtaining a scholarship, but I wasn’t.
-I sponsored myself in all the expenses, from flight ticket and tuition fee to apartment rental which costs me a lot approx. 800,000 yen at that time.
-I paid all the costs from the savings I made from working in a company and do freelance jobs on other days.
+I sponsored myself in all the expenses, from flight tickets and tuition fees to apartment rental which costs me a lot approx. 800,000 yen at that time.
+I paid all the costs from the savings I made from working in a company and doing freelance jobs on other days.

 I eagerly wanted to pursue a high level of business Japanese with the purpose to achieve the next career I am deeply thinking about.

 Talking about the Japanese language school, there is a number of them in Japan, especially in Tokyo.
 However, not all of them provide business Japanese in their curriculum, so I was very lucky to find a Japanese language school that fit my needs.